 What to use tags for

-A bit like affinity mapping, tags in Dovetail help you identify and keep track of patterns that emerge across your research data.
-For example, let’s say you’re using Dovetail to analyze reviews for an iPhone app.
-Imagine that each note in Dovetail is one person’s review.
+A bit like affinity mapping, tags in Markup help you identify and keep track of patterns that emerge across your research data.
+For example, let’s say you’re using Markup to analyze reviews for an iPhone app.
+Imagine that each note in Markup is one person’s review.
 Here’s the content of one of the notes.

 I love the app, however it’s becoming slower and slower.
 It seems to take a long time to open up initially.
 It’s missing a key feature – search.
 I need this to find what I need.